Seahawks' X-factor to beat Rams in NFC Championship Game, and it's not Sam Darnold

 The Seahawks made one of the key moves of the 2025 season when they completed a trade with the New Orleans Saints for return specialist Rashid Shaheed.
 The move turned out to be a brilliant one for general manager John Schneider.
 The Seahawks sent 4th- and 5th-round picks to the Saints in this year's draft to acquire Shaheed.

-Shaheed demonstrated his skill as a kickoff returner and a punt returner during his 9 regular season games, scoring touchdowns in each discipline.
-He wasted no time in the playoff victory over the Niners showing off his ability.
+Shaheed demonstrated his skill as a kickoff returner and a punt returner during his nine regular season games, scoring touchdowns in each discipline.
+He wasted no time in the playoff victory over the Niners, showing off his ability.
 He took the opening kickoff 95 yards for a touchdown and set the tone for the victory with his decisive and explosive journey through the Niners' coverage team.

 He is capable of doing the same thing — or at least causing quite a bit of damage — with his return skills against the Rams.
 If he can change field position in the Seahawks' favor with a kickoff or a punt return, he can turn the game in Seattle's favor.